Leap Day customs & traditions

 Nearly every four years is a Leap Year in our modern Gregorian Calendar.

-Ever since Leap Years were first introduced over 2000 years ago with the transition from the Roman Calendar to the Julian Calendar in 45 BCE (Before Common Era), Leap Day has been associated with age-old Leap Day traditions and folklore.
+Leap Day has been associated with age-old traditions and folklore ever since Leap Years were first introduced over 2000 years ago with the transition from the Roman Calendar to the Julian Calendar in 45 BCE (Before Common Era).

 Women propose to their men

 According to an old Irish legend, or possibly history, St Bridget struck a deal with St Patrick to allow women to propose to men – and not just the other way around – every four years.
 This is believed to have been introduced to balance the traditional roles of men and women in a similar way to how Leap Day balances the calendar.

 In some places, Leap Day has been known as “Bachelors’ Day” for the same reason.
 A man was expected to pay a penalty, such as a gown or money, if he refused a marriage proposal from a woman on Leap Day.
 In many European countries, especially in the upper classes of society, tradition dictates that any man who refuses a woman's proposal on February 29 has to buy her 12 pairs of gloves.
 The intention is that the woman can wear the gloves to hide the embarrassment of not having an engagement ring.
 During the middle ages there were laws governing this tradition.

 People born on February 29 are all invited to join The Honor society of Leap Year Day Babies.

 According to the Guinness Book of Records, there are world record holders both of a family producing three consecutive generations born on February 29 and of the number of children born on February 29 in the same family.

 In Scotland, it used to be considered unlucky for someone to be born on Leap Day, just like Friday 13th is considered an unlucky day by many.
 In Greece it’s said to be unlucky for couples to marry during a Leap Year, and especially on Leap Day.